radonhus/bth-mvc-proj/README.md

 # ¥atzyBonanza

-A webbased Yatzy clone with a mini community where members can either play alone or challenge another member.
-Written in PHP using the Laravel framework.
+¥atzyBonanza is a student project made as part of the course "Object-oriented web technologies" (mvc) at Blekinge Technical University.
+It is a web-based Yatzy clone with a micro-community where members can either play alone or challenge another member.
+The application is written in PHP, and uses the Laravel framework.

 ![Yatzy](https://github.com/radonhus/bth-mvc-proj/blob/main/doc/design/yatzy_screenshot.png?raw=true)